peberlein/c_lambda_calculus/README.md

 		)))
 	)));

-If you want to see how this gets expanded, run `gcc -E lambda.c`
+If you want to see how the macros get expanded by the C preprocessor, run `gcc -E lambda.c`